 Bateson has a really enlightening description of where the self is for a blind man.
 The blind man moving through the world typically uses a cane.
 And Gregory's question is: Where does the blind man define the boundaries of self?
 Where do you draw those lines?
 Does it stop at the point of interface between the hand and the cane?Is it halfway down the cane?
 Is it all the way to the end of the cane?

-Those of you who've raced motorcycles or cars or flown airplanes know perfectly well that in a rece car your self goes down to and includes the contact with the medium that you're driving over or moving through all the way to where the tires make contact with the road.
+Those of you who've raced motorcycles or cars or flown airplanes know perfectly well that in a race car your self goes down to and includes the contact with the medium that you're driving over or moving through all the way to where the tires make contact with the road.
 And the boundaries of self have changed.

 ('TURTLES ALL THE WAY DOWN: Prerequisites to Personal Genius' p.7)